Scissors modes in generalized Gross-Pitaevskii equations: Conclusion and Outlook

 From a theoretical standpoint, an intriguing avenue for future research lies in exploring scissors-like dynamics induced not by the geometry of the external trapping potential, but rather by anisotropic impurities embedded within the system.
 Such impurities could manifest as localized molecular dopants, for which a GPE-like framework has been developed~\cite{Suchorowski2025a}.
 Investigating this scenario holds the potential to bridge cold-atom physics with the well-established field of helium droplet dynamics~\cite{Toennies2001}, by identifying universal collective excitations in quantum fluids.

 Experimentally, this work suggests interesting avenues both in the standard GPE and LHY regime.
 In the GPE regime, previous experiments have only explored the regime of small oscillations~\cite{Marag2000, marago_moment_2002, Cozzini2003, Modugno2003}, at moderate scattering lengths.
 Thus, they served as a simultaneous probe of BEC and superfluidity.
 Experiments with adjustable scattering length could extend these investigations to probe superfluidiuty at weak interactions.
 Moreover, such experiments should be able to probe higher excitation frequencies at larger rotation angles.
 Finally, a new generation of heteronuclear LHY systems~\cite{Errico2019,Guo2021} with small losses will enable probing of the LHY regime.
-These systems are typically restricted to fixed scattering lengths and atom numbers to fulfill the LHY condition, but they should be able to explore the higher LHY scissors mode frequencies explored in Fig.~\ref{fig:5}.
+These systems are typically restricted to fixed scattering lengths and atom numbers to fulfill the LHY condition, but they should be able to explore the beating dynamics demonstrated in Fig.~\ref{fig:3}.